Don't show up and throw up!

-OK so this is a bit over the top, at least I hope so!!
-What does this actually mean, Don’t show up and throw up?
-Here is an actual example.
-Besides his phony attitude and over-the-top acting, The pitch is awful!
-The inability to bond is palpable.
+OK so this a bit over the top, at least I hope so!!
+Here is an actual example though…

 Sherry was just hired as an account executive for “Glossy Magazine, Inc.” She was alone in the sales area, waiting for her manager to begin her training when the phone rang at the desk where she was sitting.
 She answered it.